OpenCyphal/nunavut/src/templates.rst

 Language Support Filters
 -------------------------------------------------

-Pydsdlgen also adds some language specific filters and tests.
-These are documented in the :mod:`pydsdlgen.jinja.lang` module and are available in the global environment namespaced by language.
+Nunavut also adds some language specific filters and tests.
+These are documented in the :mod:`nunavut.jinja.lang` module and are available in the global environment namespaced by language.
 For example::

     {{T.full_name | c.macrofy}}